rgwood/Project-Santa-Cruz-Private-Preview/user-guides/getting_started/azure-subscription-onboarding.md

     1. Select your location from the drop-down menu.
 Note that you may use any available region regardless of your country of residence.

     1. After selecting your IoT Hub properties, click Submit.
-After submitting, any changes to your IoT properties can be made in your [Azure account](https://ms.portal.azure.com/#home).
+After submitting, any changes to your IoT properties can be made in your [Azure account](https://ms.portal.azure.com/?feature.canmodifystamps=true&Microsoft_Azure_Iothub=aduprod#home).

     ![onboarding_create_iot_hub](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/getting_started_images/onboarding_create_iot_hub.png)

 1. Toggle Device Provisioning Service (DPS) to the ON position and enter your DPS name.

 1. Toggle Azure Device Update (ADU) and Automatic Import Updates to the ON Position.
 Click Submit.
-After submitting, any changes to these properties can be made in your [Azure account](https://ms.portal.azure.com/#home).
+After submitting, any changes to these properties can be made in your [Azure account](https://ms.portal.azure.com/?feature.canmodifystamps=true&Microsoft_Azure_Iothub=aduprod#home) (this link allows you to access the Azure Device Update extension, which is a Private Preview service).

     ![onboarding_dps_adu](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/getting_started/getting_started_images/onboarding_dps_adu.png)